PsyCowpathe/inception/README.md

 sudo apt-get update

-#if error
+if the last command return an error do :
+{
-#sudo chmod a+r /etc/apt/keyrings/docker.gpg
+  sudo chmod a+r /etc/apt/keyrings/docker.gpg
-#sudo apt-get update
+  sudo apt-get update
+}

+Then finish the instalation with :

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin sudo docker run hello-world